geelen/glenmaddern.com/src/lib/articles/icss.md

 ## The Goal

-If I had to list what I thought was important to be effective when writing styles, it would come down to this:
+I think there are three important questions to ask of potential styling workflows to judge how *effective* they are:

-- How quickly can you build something new?
+- How **quickly** can you build something new?
-- How much can you reuse something you've already built when doing so?
+- How much can you **reuse** something you've already built when doing so?
-- How hard is it to change something to be unique?
+- How hard is it to change something to be **unique**?

 This is what I aim for when I build anything.
 I want speed, reuse, but not unnecessary coupling.
 I see all the JS-styling approaches as falling at the first hurdle, whereas a workflow using Sass & BEM ("old ideas", remember?) can nail all three.
 So while I can appreciate that JS rendering gives us some new *capabilities*, I don't think it's worth taking a backwards step in terms of *effectiveness*.

-But then Sass & BEM require a lot of convention & discipline to keep things getting out of hand.
-Maybe, then, the future of CSS is something that keeps the fluidity of CSS but automated the conventions.
-Something that took the *best* of CSS & JS and combined them.
+Mind you, Sass & BEM require a lot of convention & discipline to keep things getting out of hand.
+Maybe, then, the future of CSS is something that keeps the fluidity of CSS but automates the conventions.
+Something that takes the *best* of CSS & JS and combined them.

 It turns out I'm not the only person who thinks this way, and recently we had enough people thinking the same way at the same time to affect change.
-This is the progression of ideas:
+This is how the idea developed.

 #### One CSS Per Component